AmitKumarDas/Decisions/blogs/objects_to_consider_in_oops.md

 ```
 - How about requirements driving us to implement various operators on top of collections & conditions? e.g.
   - or, eq, ne, gt, lt, and so on

+### Fun Side
+- I tend to call above as first-class domain based objects.
+A jargon that will obviously be mis-interpreted.
+Hence this
+article.